Nikolas Ioannou: APOEL

 After being released by United, he signed a three-year contract with APOEL on 24 April 2014.
 On joining the club, Ioannou commented: "My main aim is to win trophies of course, but obviously I need to start playing.
 APOEL play in big competitions – Champions League and Europa League – so hopefully I can get a few games."

 He made his official debut against Finnish club HJK on 30 July 2014, in APOEL's 2–2 away draw for the third qualifying round of the 2014–15 UEFA Champions League.
 On 5 November 2014, aged 18, he made his first UEFA Champions League group stage appearance, playing the full 90 minutes in APOEL's 0–1 defeat against Paris Saint-Germain at Parc des Princes.
 In his first season at APOEL, Ioannou appeared only in seven matches in all competitions, but he managed to win the double, as his team won both the Cypriot championship and the cup.

 On 3 June 2016, Ioannou signed a three-year contract extension until 31 May 2019, but a few months later, on 13 March 2017, he signed a further two-year contract extension with APOEL, running until 31 May 2021.
 Following his successful 2016–17 season with APOEL, Ioannou was awarded the "Young Player of the season" award by the Cypriot Football Association.

 Nottingham Forest

 On 25 September 2020, Ioannou returned to England, joining EFL Championship side Nottingham Forest for an undisclosed fee.
 He made his debut for Forest on 3 October 2020 in a 2–1 defeat to Bristol City.

-On 8 January 2021, Ioannou was loaned to Greek Super League side Aris until the end of the season.
+On 8 January 2021, Ioannou was loaned to Greek Super League club, Aris until the end of the season.

 On 5 July 2021, it was announced Ioannou had joined Serie B side Como on a season-long loan deal.